kaikaichen66/ACFNet/README.md

 ## 3. Datasets

-This study uses two publicly available photovoltaic electroluminescence (EL) image datasets: PVEL-AD and PV-Multi-Defect.
+This study uses two publicly available photovoltaic defect image datasets: PVEL-AD and PV-Multi-Defect.
 The original datasets are not redistributed in this repository and should be obtained from their respective original sources.

 The dataset configuration files are provided in: